 Gout is a highly inflammatory type of arthritis known to cause debilitating pain, particularly in the joints of the lower extremities.
 While a majority of gout flares affect the large toe, as Dr Peterson mentioned previously, it can affect any joints as well as many organs.
-Gout flares occur when uric acid or urate build up in the system to form large crystals.
+The condition occurs when gout uric acid level or urate build up in the system to form large crystals.
 While most common upper limits are placed at 6.5 mg/dl, Dr Peterson shed some light on the fact that 4.5 mg/dl is a more accurate upper limit, much lower than previously indicated.

 Uric acid (UA) and urate accumulate in the blood and joints for two main reasons, decreased kidney excretion of UA and high-intake of purine rich foods.
 Purines are a compound found in some common foods that are typically harmless and pivotal in many energy pathways in the body.
 However, gout breakdown causes UA to build up quickly in the system and results in the debilitating pain of a gout flare.
 We have heard the term ‘gout uric acid purine’ being used for by your local podiatrist when seeking help, now let’s look at some symptoms.

 Purine Consumption and Gout Recurrence